 Triple Threat Glaze (see recipe below)

-Preheat oven to 400F.
+Preheat oven to 450F.
 Grease and place an oven-safe wire cooling rack in your baking sheet.
-I have one by the Culinary Institute of America (the other CIA) that is oven-safe to 450F (not under a broiler though!) and fits perfectly in my half baking sheet perfectly :) If you don’t have an oven-safe cooling rack you could use a broiler rack inside a broiling pan but will likely have to divide your wings into 2 batches since they’re smaller than baking sheets.
+I have one by the Culinary Institute of America (the other CIA) that is oven-safe to 450F (not under a broiler though!) and fits in my half baking sheet perfectly :) If you don’t have an oven-safe cooling rack you could use a broiler rack inside a broiling pan but will likely have to divide your wings into 2 batches since they’re smaller than baking sheets.
 I like to disarticulate my wings while the oven is heating up.

 Triple Threat Glaze